Take a half-mile walk on the bluffs of Laguna Beach to see spectacular views of the Pacific Ocean.

 This beautiful park, located in South Laguna, boasts some of the most pristine beaches in Southern California.

 Discover an incredible selection of boutiques, jewelry, and gifts.
 Find rare books to add to your collection and unique home furnishings to make your nest a space to notice.
 Many of the shops are owned by Laguna Beach residents with items designed by local artists & designers.

 Summertime Art Festivals

-The Festival of Arts/Pageant of the Masters, Art-A-Fair and Sawdust Art Festival are held every year during the months of July & August, showcasing compelling works of art by local and international artists, attracting visitors from around the world.
+The Festival of Arts/Pageant of the Masters, Art-A-Fair, and Sawdust Art Festival are held every year during July & August, showcasing compelling works of art by local and international artists, attracting visitors from around the world.
 The Pageant of the Masters is a world-famous stage presentation featuring “living pictures.”
 Watch as cast members are magically transformed into famous works of art, accompanied by a full orchestra and live narration.

 The Laguna Playhouse

 Celebrating 90 years of community theater in Laguna Beach, The Laguna Playhouse provides an enriching cultural experience to residents and visitors alike.
 Award-winning and unique shows play year-round.